-- 3. Prospective students must meet one of the following requirements: - i.
-9 credits earned from a post-secondary accredited institution recognized by the United States Department of Education, or - ii.
+- 3. Prospective students must meet one of the following requirements: - 9 credits earned from a post-secondary accredited institution recognized by the United States Department of Education, or - ii.
 Current, unencumbered LPN license, or - iii.
 High school graduate with a 2.5 GPA, with a B or better in one science course (biology, chemistry, physics, anatomy), or - iv.
-GED score of 660 or better, with a minimum score of 165 in each subcategory. - 4.
+Passing GED exam: - Exams taken in or after 2014 a minimum average score of 660 or better, with a minimum score of 165 in each subcategory, - Exams taken from 2002-2013 a minimum average score of 450, with a minimum score of 410 in each subcategory, - Exams taken from 1988-2001 a minimum average score of 45, with a minimum score of 40 in each subcategory. - 4.
 Prospective students must submit an original 500-word essay on the day of the interview.
-The content of the essay must provide responses to the questions assigned in typed, doublespaced "easy to follow" format. - Prospective students must provide three (3) references on the day of the interview.
-The references must be from a professional in the field of healthcare such as a: - Supervisor or Director - RN that has worked with you in some capacity - Physician that is able to speak to your abilities
+The content of the essay must provide responses to the questions assigned in typed, doublespaced "easy to follow" format.